 Used for validation only

-It is important to avoid confusion of the pattern facet with other uses of regular expressions that are needed in DFDL.
-For example, to determine the length of an element by regular expression matching.
+It is important to avoid confusion of the pattern facet with other uses of regular expressions that are needed in DFDL (for example, to determine the length of an element by regular expression matching).

 Note: in XSD, pattern is about the lexical representation of the data, and since all is text there, everything has a lexical representation.
 In DFDL only strings are guaranteed to have a lexical and logical value that is identical.